shockscript/spec/src/overview/relation/mxml.md

 The MXML language, as part of the Apache Flex framework, was used for describing UI components in an intuitive way.
 ShockScript uses XML expressions semantically similiar to the React.js + JSX technologies, but designed to feel close to MXML in readability.

-The following demonstrates a basic UI component implemented in Jet+Fuse:
+The following demonstrates a basic UI component implemented in Jet+Spot:

 ```
 package com.business.components {